-Did you know wild cattails were edible?
-Yes, those distinctive plants growing alongside the water’s edge can easily be harvested, providing a source of vitamins and starch to your diet all year round.
-This common grass is very easily identified in nature and its benefits as a food and more are numerous to everyone from a day hiker to a wilderness survivor.
+Did you know wild cattails are edible?
+Yes, those distinctive plants growing alongside the water’s edge can easily be harvested, providing a source of vitamins and starch to your diet year-round.
+This common grass is very easily identified in nature.
+As a food, and many other purposes, its benefits are numerous for everyone from day hikers to wilderness survivors.
 Read on to learn more about what cattails are used for.

 How to Harvest Cattails

-Virtually all parts of the cattail plant are edible at some point of the year.
-Cattail harvesting can be as simple as picking one right off the plant in summer.
+Virtually all parts of the cattail plant are edible at some point in the year.
+In summer, cattail harvesting can be as simple as picking one right off the plant.

 The lower part of the stem is white and, when eaten raw, tastes like cucumber.
 If you cook it, it tastes like corn.
-The pollen can be removed from the stalk simply by shaking into a paper bag and using it as a thickener to soups and stews.
+The pollen can be removed from the stalk simply by shaking into a paper bag.
+It can be used as a thickener for soups and stews.
 In late summer, the green flower heads can be eaten like corn on the cob.
 In autumn, the roots can be harvested by soaking in water until a gel forms.
 You can use the gel in bread making and soups.

 What are Cattails Used for?